Table of Content

 He has become an internet sensation and is now a professional dunker that appears at the biggest stages of the world, including the NBA All-Star Game.

-Seeing his incredible resume, one would assume that this is the perfect guy to learn the secrets of jumping higher from, right?
+Seeing his incredible resume, one would think that this is the perfect guy to learn the secrets of jumping higher from, right?

-However, just because he’s not a professional trainer doesn’t automatically disqualify him from creating an effective vertical jump program either.
+However, just because he’s not a professional trainer doesn’t automatically disqualify him from creating an effective program either.

 Bounce Kit is a vertical jump training program that promises to dramatically increase your bounce in three months.